MIT-LCP/physionet-build/deploy/README.md

 # Directory File Content

-- `physionet.sock` : The socket file uWSGI and nginx use to communicate.
+- `physionet.sock`: The socket file uWSGI and nginx use to communicate.
-- `physionet_nginx.conf` : The nginx configuration file for the PhysioNet site.
+- `physionet_nginx.conf`: The nginx configuration file for the PhysioNet site.
-- `physionet_uwsgi.ini` : Initialization file for uWSGI.
+- `physionet_uwsgi.ini`: Initialization file for uWSGI.
-- `uwsgi_params` : Generic parameters for uWSGI.
+- `uwsgi_params`: Generic parameters for uWSGI.
+- `post-receive`: The post-receive hook that runs in the bare repository in the staging/production servers.

 # Initial Server Setup